SPECgpc Project Group Overview

 - To permit standardized performance measurement and

-and others to perform their own performance measurements
+others to perform their own performance measurements and evaluations.

 - To contribute to the coherence of the field of performance

 measurement and evaluation so that vendors will be better able